 Practicing breathing exercises and meditating together can let you bask in the silence even while attempting to achieve a shared zen mode.
 It can make you feel connected while the tempest of life rages around you – as if no matter what happens, nothing can burst the protective bubble that you have built around you two with the power of mindfulness, mutual respect, and empathy.

 9. Bonding exercises

 According to Murli, techniques such as clapping in unison, synchronized prayers at home, auto-suggestions and affirmations where both partners chant together, and joint physical exercises while listening to soothing Zen music can help a couple bond better.

-If you’re wondering how would your relationships be different if you practice mindfulness, these gestures and practices are your answer.
+If you’re wondering how your relationships would be different if you practiced mindfulness, these gestures and practices are your answer.
 All in all, mindfulness in romantic relationships can enhance your bond with your partner as it teaches you to be aware, non-judgmental and non-reactive.